 How To Manage Medical Stress

-Find a way to distract yourself from your health problem- When I am having a medical issue, I try not to think about it too much because the more I think about it, the more it gives me anxiety.
+Find a way to distract yourself from your health problem- When I am having a medical issue that requires surgery, I try not to think about it too much because the more I think about it, the more it gives me anxiety.
 I find ways to distract myself from my health issue that takes my mind off of it for a while, because sitting around thinking about it is the worst thing you can do for yourself.
 If all you do is think about the surgery you’re going to have, it will make things worse, and you will become more stressed.
 Find an activity, such as watching your favorite TV show or reading your favorite book, that takes your mind off it.

 Do something that makes you laugh- When I am having a lot of medical stress, I sometimes will watch a lot of funny videos because laughter can help lift your spirits and truly is the best medicine for stress.